-BLOODBORNE PATHOGENS SOURCE INDIVIDUAL CONSENT, AUTHORIZATION FOR DISCLOSURE, AND RELEASE

-I,("Source Individual"), the undersi in Cedar Falls Community School District Policy/Regulation No. 40 potentially infectious material provided the source of this exp posure.
-Exposed employees include the following person(s): I understand that the Cedar Falls Community School District is re immunodeficiency virus (HIV), hepatitis B virus (HBV), and hep employee is exposed to the blood or other potentially infectious memployee(s) of the Cedar Falls Community School District has been material and that testing for HIV, HBV, and HCV infectivity is requ that the test to detect whether I have HIV antibodies is not completel In addition, I understand that the results of these tests may be ma personnel responsible for the care and treatment of the exposed employee(s) and to others in accordance with applicable law (including understand that I may revoke my authorization to disclose the test re Cedar Falls Community School District has taken action in reliance ce thereon.
-I recognize that such information may be potentially subject to redisclosure by the recipients.
-Based on the above understandings, I hereby voluntarily consent to testing for HIV.
-HBV, and HCV in connection with the Exposure Incident.
-I also hereby authorize the disclosure of the resu the recipients described above, which authorization shall expire procedures in connection with the Exposure Incident.
-I release the C Cedar Falls Community School District from any and all liability in connection with such testing and/or disclosure.
-I have read this Bloodborne Pathogens Source Individual Conser nt, Authorization for Disclosure, and Release form, I understand its terms, and I have freely and voluntarily signed this do cument.
-Signature of Source Individual or Legal Representative Date Name and Relationship of Legal Representative (if any): value and relationship of Legal representative (if any).
-I have reviewed this Bloodborne Pathogens Source Individual Conse refuse my consent for testing and authorization for disclosure of testing and authorization for the state of the st employees who were exposed to my blood or other potentially infect their potential for contracting the diseases described in this form. lous material will have limited information to determine then potential for confidenting the diseases described in this form.
-Signature of Source Individual or Legal Representative Date Signature of Source marriagn of Legal Representative Duto Name and Relationship of Legal Representative (if any):
+BLOODBORNE PATHOGENS SOURCE INDIVIDUAL CONSENT, AUTHORIZATION FOR DISCLOSURE, AND RELEASE described in Cedar Falls Community School District Policy/Regulation of the potentially infectious material provided the sout following person(s): ulation No. 402.9, on, 20 My I understand that the Cedar Falls Community School District is immunodeficiency virus (HIV), hepatitis B virus (HBV), and hemployee is exposed to the blood or other potentially infectious employee(s) of the Cedar Falls Community School District has be material and that testing for HIV, HBV, and HCV infectivity is rethat the test to detect whether I have HIV antibodies is not complete epatitis C virus (HCV) infectivity testing each time an material of any individual.
+I further understand that an eeen exposed to my blood or other potentially infectious quested to be conducted as soon as feasible.
+I recognize In addition, I understand that the results of these tests may be nepersonnel responsible for the care and treatment of the expose employee(s) and to others in accordance with applicable law (in further understand that I may revoke my authorization to disclose that the Cedar Falls Community School District has taken action in the potentially subject to redisclosure by the recipients. d employee(s), for the medical benefit of the exposed cluding the Cedar Falls Community School District).
+I the test results at any time in writing, except to the extent Based on the above understandings, I hereby voluntarily consent to Exposure Incident.
+I also hereby authorize the disclosure of the rethe recipients described above, which authorization shall expire procedures in connection with the Exposure Incident.
+I release the liability in connection with such testing and/or disclosure. sults of these tests, specifically including the HIV test, to e upon the conclusion of the evaluation and follow-up I have read this Bloodborne Pathogens Source Individual Consunderstand its terms, and I have freely and voluntarily signed this consumptions of the consumption of the constant of the constan Signature of Source Individual or Legal Representative Date Name and Relationship of Legal Representative (if any): I have reviewed this Bloodborne Pathogens Source Individual C and refuse my consent for testing and authorization for disclosur those employees who were exposed to my blood or other potential determine their potential for contracting the diseases described in the source of the sour e of test results.
+I understand that by refusing to do so, ally infectious material will have limited information to Signature of Source Individual or Legal Representative Date Name and Relationship of Legal Representative (if any):